danmanners/personal-website/content/posts/p3-k3s-do-zerotier-gitops.md

 Navigate to **Apps > Releases** on the left hand side.
 Then click on **traefik**.

+Click Upgrade in the top right of Lens and wait about 90 seconds before continuing.
+This ensures you'll be on the latest version before continuing.

 <center><img src="/static/images/posts/k3s-do-zerotier-gitops/lens-2.png"></center>

 Here you will be able to update the Helm chart for traefik on your k3s cluster.
 You will need to make the following changes: